Nyctanthous/Nyctanthous.github.io/_posts/2019-02-19-labjack-datagathering.md

 excerpt: "Determining torsion constants is easy if you work really hard for it."
 project: true
 tag:
-- jekyll
-- moon
-- blog
+- python
-- about
+- labjack
-- theme
+- parallel
 ---

 ## Introduction